VRGroupRWTH/ROSBridge2Unreal/README.md

 ### Additional Notes:

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 871260
+:european_union: This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 871260 :european_union: